bianshifeng/LightAct-UE4/README.md

 When you are done and the UE Editor opens, make sure the Plugin is enabled.

 ## Usage
 The plugin adds a number of new Blueprint nodes.
-They are all inside *Lightact* category.
-They have different purposes.
+You'll find them all inside *Lightact* category.

 ### Nodes for reading from shared memory
 - **Shared memory JSON to string map**: this node reads from shared memory (Handle Name) of size (Handle Size).
 It expects the data to be in JSON format.
 The data is then converted to *Map of Strings to Strings*.